Medicare Plans

 To join a Medicare Prescription Drug Plan, you must have Medicare Part A and/or Part B. If you would like to get prescription drug coverage through a Medicare Advantage Plan, you must have Part A and Part B. You must also live in the service area of the Medicare drug plan you want to join.

 If you have employer or union coverage, call your benefits administrator before you make any changes, or before you sign up for any other coverage.
 If you drop your employer or union coverage, you may not be able to get it back.
 You also may not be able to drop your employer or union drug coverage without also dropping your employer or union health (doctor and hospital) coverage.
-If you drop coverage for yourself, you may also have to drop coverage for your spouse and dependants.
+If you drop coverage for yourself, you may also have to drop coverage for your spouse and dependents.

 When Can You Join, Switch, or Dis-enroll from a Medicare Drug Plan?